-- Provide a max of 12 hours of service, within the academic year they are awarded the fellowship, as research assistants to CCHSA without additional remuneration.
+- Provide a maximum of 12 hours of service, within the academic year they are awarded the fellowship, as research assistants to Centre without additional remuneration

-- Present in the seminar series each academic year and to participate actively in the CCHSA seminars.
+- Present in the seminar series each academic year and to participate actively in the Centre's seminars

-- Apply for external financial support to supplant the Founding Chairs Fellowship Program thereby permitting the program to offer initial support to as many students as possible.
+- Apply for external financial support to supplant the Founding Chairs Fellowship, thereby permitting the program to offer initial support to as many students as possible

-- Provide an electronic or bound copy of the thesis for the CCHSA library.
+- Provide an electronic or bound copy of their thesis for the Centre's library

 Recipients of the Postdoctoral Research and Clinical Fellowships are expected to:

-- Present in the seminar series each academic year.
+- Present in the Centre's seminar series each academic year

 The number and amount of awards is limited and the availability of funds varies each academic year.